Izenda7Series/docs/dev/code_iadhocextension_samples.rst

    References to open Object Browser.
 #.
 Expand the nodes to Izenda.BI.Framework.CustomConfiguration and
    select DefaultAdHocExtension class to see the methods to override.
 #.
-Similarly reference the library Izenda.BI.Core.dll.
+Similarly reference the library Izenda.BI.Core.dll and the third-party Newtonsoft.Json.dll.
 #.
-Also reference System.ComponentModel.Composition (in Assemblies >
+Also reference System.ComponentModel.Composition and System.Web (in Assemblies >
    Framework).

 .. figure:: /_static/images/DefaultAdHocExtension_class.png